-Looking longer term the current austerity measures are likely to continue into the foreseeable future, with further funding pressures anticipated.
-The 2019/20 revenue budget approved by the Fire and Rescue Authority in February gave an increase of 0.93% taking the annual budget to $\pounds71.8$ million.
+Looking longer term further funding pressures anticipated, including the financial impacts on the Authority following the Covid 19 outbreak.
+The 2019/20 revenue budget approved by the Fire and Rescue Authority in February gave an increase of 3.5% taking the annual budget to £74.8 million.